FDio/csit/resources/job_specs/report_iterative/3n-icx/vpp-ndrpdr-00.md

 4c AND 64b AND ndrpdr AND cx6dx AND drv_mlx5_core AND eth-l2patch
 ### intel-e810cq
 #### avf
+##### eth-l2xcbase
+1c AND 64b AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase
+2c AND 64b AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase
+4c AND 64b AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase
+##### eth-l2xcbase-1lbvpplacp
+1c AND 64b AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase-1lbvpplacp
+2c AND 64b AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase-1lbvpplacp
+4c AND 64b AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase-1lbvpplacp
+### intel-e810cq
+#### avf
 ##### eth-l2bdbasemaclrn
 1c AND 64b AND ndrpdr AND e810cq AND drv_avf AND eth-l2bdbasemaclrn
 2c AND 64b AND ndrpdr AND e810cq AND drv_avf AND eth-l2bdbasemaclrn